As Easy Mo Bee put it:

 Great jazz, casual dining, good wine, delicious cocktails – have we missed anything?

 Our basement level showcases a large stage with a 1955 refurbished Steinway grand piano from New York and plenty of seating to enjoy everything Brisbane jazz has to offer.

-Doors open 6.30pm until 3am every day and 1pm to 4.30pm on Swinging Sundays!
+Doors open 6.30pm until 3am every day and an additional matinee show from 2pm to 5.30pm on Swinging Sundays!

 Ticket purchases are essential to enjoy Doo-Bop’s jazz greats downstairs.

 Set in the classic Jazz Age Art Deco design, Doo-Bop’s upper-ground level piano bar is the perfect atmosphere for cocktails, live music and great tapas-style food.